RuwanthiLakshika/Sentiment-Analysis-Project/README.md

 5. Model Evaluation:
 Evaluate the model’s performance using metrics such as accuracy, precision, recall, and F1-score.
 Fine-tune hyperparameters if necessary.

+Sentimental Analysis Project:
+To run ( in VS terminal ) : pthon app.py

-6. Predictions:
+7. Predictions:
 Apply the trained model to predict sentiments for new reviews.

-7. Counting Positive and Negative Reviews:
+8. Counting Positive and Negative Reviews:
 Keep track of the number of positive and neative reviews separately.